Netruk44/Netruk44.github.io/content/post/instructor-as-search-engine/part4-create-api.md

 Flask is a lightweight web framework for Python.
 It's pretty easy to get something up and running, all you need to do is implement an `app.py` file that defines the route you want.

-I was able to just lift-and-shift my query python script into my `app.py` file.
+I was able to lift-and-shift my query function into my `app.py` file.
 All I had to do was write a function that would take the query parameters from the request and pass them to the query function, then return the results as JSON.

 ## Issues encountered